 What sets him apart was his eye for capturing on film the special celebrations and daily rituals of the Filipino American (Pinoy) community in San Francisco after the war.
 More than a hobby, photography was his passion.
-He canvassed the Bay Area’s city streets and rural back roads for subjects.
+He canvassed the Bay Area’s city streets and the Central Valley’s rural back roads for subjects.
 His view camera gave him entrée into large social functions—weddings, funerals, baptisms, parties, and dances—as well as intimate family gatherings.
 He recorded street scenes, beauty pageants, cock fights, agricultural workers tending crops, and entrepreneurs on the job.

 When he died in 1976, he left behind a rich trove of historically significant and visually arresting images, yet they remained hidden until his daughter, Janet Alvarado, found his collection of nearly 3,000 photographs and recognized their importance.
 She formed The Alvarado Project to ensure that her father’s unique record of Pinoy life would be preserved and would receive the attention it deserves.
 Now, an updated version of Through My Father’s Eyes begins a new tour to celebrate the 20th anniversary of its first installation.